 To view or hide the MIDI Tab, click the MIDI button in the top toolbar.

 MIDI Learn button- This is almost exactly the same as enabling MIDI learn mode by right-clicking a control.
-Click the MIDI Learn button to enter learn mode (all controls turn blue).
-Unlike right-clicking on specific knobs, where CA-2600 automatically exits controller assignment mode, clicking the MIDI Learn knob "stays on" to enable assignment of multiple hardware controls.
+Click the MIDI Learn button to enter learn mode (all controls turn purple).
+Unlike right-clicking on specific knobs, where Mercury-4 automatically exits controller assignment mode, clicking the MIDI Learn knob "stays on" to enable assignment of multiple hardware controls.
 This is handy for quickly assigning a bunch of sliders or the buttons of a grid-style controller.

-To assign controls, click MIDI Learn, click an on-screen control, move the desired hardware knob or slider, continue clicking and assigning on-screen controllers until all desired controls are assigned, then click Stop Learning to exit learn mode.
+To assign multiple controls, click MIDI Learn, click an on-screen control, move the desired hardware knob or slider, continue clicking and assigning on-screen controllers until all desired controls are assigned, then click Stop Learning to exit learn mode.

 Remember that a single hardware knob/slider/button isn't limited to controlling just one parameter - a single hardware controller can simultaneously operate as many controls as you'd like.
-This "macro" control feature combined with customized ranges and curves for each assigned parameter is really powerful (see next section for a full explanation).

 MIDI Tab Columns

 Name- Displays the name of the parameter being controlled.